Becoming a Barber

 General Registration Information

 All barbers must work in registered/licensed barbershops.
 Barber registrations expire annually on December 31 each year.
 Barbershop registrations expire annually on June 30 each year.
-The Board makes an effort to send renewal notice to each barber and barbershop, however; it is the barber's responsibility to renew their registration/license on time.
-Failure to renew on time will result in late fees and barbering without a current registration/license may result in additional penalties for the barber and barbershop owner.
-If your barber registration/license has been expired for more than four years you will be required to retake the barber examination before being reinstated.
+The Board makes an effort to send a renewal notice to each barber and barbershop; however, it is the barber's and shop owner's responsibility to renew their registration/license on time.
+Failure to renew on time will result in late fees, and barbering without a current registration/license may result in additional penalties for the barber and barbershop owner.
+If your barber registration/license has been expired for more than four years, you will be required to retake the barber examination before being reinstated.